Expanded Access to Unapproved Devices

-FDA’s compassionate use provision is designed to provide access to an investigational device for patients who are not eligible for the clinical trial but for whom the treating physician believes the device may provide a benefit in treating and/or diagnosing their disease or condition.
-Compassionate use may be used only during the clinical trial for which the device is being tested.
-Compassionate use may be approved for a single patient or a small group of patients.
+The FDA allows for access to an investigational device for patients who are not eligible for the clinical trial but for whom the treating physician believes the device may provide a benefit in treating and/or diagnosing their disease or condition.
+Expanded access may be used only during the clinical trial for which the device is being tested.
+Expanded access may be approved for a single patient or a small group of patients.

 - The device is intended to treat or diagnose a serious disease or condition